paulquinnably/remote-jobs/company-profiles/ably.md

 ## Company technologies

-* We develop our tools using Nodejs, Ruby, Golang, Elixir
+* We develop our tools using Nodejs, Golang, Ruby
 * The open source services we operate include Cassandra, Postgres, Elastic, Influx, Redis, Rabbit
 * We make extensive use of a wide array of AWS services
 * We host our code in Git